OWASP/www-chapter-national-institute-of-engineering-mysuru/tab_meetups.md

 ## Past Meetups

 **Chapter Meetup**\
+**Date & Time: 20th January 2026, 9:00am IST**\
+**Venue: NIE North Auditorium, Mysuru**\
+OWASP NIE Student Chapter successfully conducted its chapter meetup to kick off the Spring Semester 2026 with fresh initiatives and goals.
+The session introduced new members to the chapter, outlined project opportunities for the semester, and presented the roadmap for upcoming workshops and events.
+Members learned about collaboration opportunities with industry partners, participated in team formations for new security projects, and discussed plans for participation in national-level cybersecurity competitions.
+This meetup energized the community for the new semester while welcoming newcomers and setting clear objectives for continued growth and learning.

+**Chapter Meetup**\
 **Date & Time: 4th November 2025, 9:00am IST**\
 **Venue: NIE North Auditorium, Mysuru**\
 OWASP NIE Student Chapter successfully conducted its chapter meetup to review final project deliverables and prepare for end-of-semester presentations.
 The session featured demonstrations of completed work from mobile security testing and web vulnerability assessment project teams.
 Members discussed plans for the semester-end showcase event and finalized the chapter newsletter.
 This meetup celebrated the semester's achievements while keeping in check the semester AppSec projects.